davous267/LazyFuncLib/README.md

-# LazyFuncLib
+# Lazy Functional Library
-Lazy functional library
+Lazy functional library in C++
+HW01 at PB173 seminar at FI MUNI